imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 wordy-containing too many words

-poetic-of or suggesting poets or poems
+poetic-relating to poets or poems

 day care-care provided during the day for young children, esp. in order to allow their parents to work.